 This quest is a tough nut to crack, because the random order of quest stages and power of Mordor cards will mean that each attempt might play out very differently.
 You need a solid all round deck for this one.
 So be prepared!
 I ultimately took it down in true solo with a Haldir-Leadership Frodo-Smeagol fellowship deck.

-Wandering Took posted a playthrough on youtube with bigfoamloaf, McDog3 and Nhoj263 ( a proper who is who from the LotR community!)
-To my knowledge this is the only available playthrough on youtube.
+Wandering Took posted a playthrough on youtube with bigfoamloaf, McDog3 and Nhoj263 (a proper who is who from the LotR community!).
+Bgamerjoe of the Three’s Company podcast also published a solo.

 And there you have it!
 I’m glad you are with me here, at the end of all things.
 I hope this quest did not scare you away from this cycle, for even though the difficulty can be back breaking at times, it is also incredibly fun with some great mechanical curve balls.
 We will be working towards completing the cycle in the coming months, but due to the difficulty and mechanics of each quest, it may take some time to complete all of the quests.
 We will keep you updated on this!